 Simulation Based First Aid Gallery

 Our simulation based first aid training methods are user-friendly and suitable for people of all ages.
 We encourage work groups, school groups, community groups and individuals to give it a try and experience the difference.
-Real First Aid embraces changes in the first aid training industry that increase life-saving potential for all first aiders.
+Real Response embraces changes in the first aid training industry that increase life-saving potential for all first aiders.
 We also keep abreast of societal changes that attract the masses.
 For example, while most people use Go Pro cameras to take selfies and boast about their travels, we use the same technology to increase life saving potential.
-Check out our raw, unedited footage of real training exercises overseen by Real First Aid experts and you will get the picture.
+Check out our raw, unedited footage of real training exercises overseen by Real Response experts and you will get the picture.

-Our Real First Aid team are simulations experts who can turn any environment into simulated reality for first aid and CPR training.
+Our Real Response team are simulations experts who can turn any environment into simulated reality for first aid and CPR training.
 We have assisted small and large Australian businesses, industries and not-for-profit organisations train their staff in fundamental and advanced first aid procedures.
 Our clients include Telstra, Sea Shepherd, Sanitarium, Crown, and The Australian Bureau of Meteorology, to name just a few.
 With such a diverse client base, our simulation experts are full of ideas to turn any workplace, school, or community setting into a realistic emergency scene.Our simulations are so thorough that course participants ‘suspend reality’ while training and become absorbed in achieving life saving results.
 Simulation training is immersive, developing cognitive and physical skills, while also encouraging teamwork and leadership capabilities.
-Simulation based first aid training delivered by Real First Aid includes:
+Simulation based first aid training delivered by Real Response includes:

 - Dedicated actors and life-like props for enhanced reality